Kem0111/python-project-83/README.md

 Click the "Analyze" button to start the evaluation process.
 Review the generated report and use the insights provided to optimize your web page for better SEO performance.

-### Contributing

-We welcome contributions to improve the SEO Page Analyzer.
-Feel free to open issues or submit pull requests for enhancements or bug fixes.